 The Aboriginal Health & Medical Research Council of New South Wales (AH&MRC) is the peak representative body of Aboriginal Community Controlled Health Services (ACCHS) and voice of Aboriginal communities on health in NSW.
-The AH&MRC website provides an interactive map of the organisation’s members and a range of resources for Aboriginal communities.
+The AH&MRC website provides a range of resources for Aboriginal communities.

 The NSW Ministry of Health provides funds to the AH&MRC to manage the Aboriginal Drug and Alcohol Network or ADAN.
 The ADAN supports Aboriginal drug and alcohol workers from local health districts, Aboriginal community controlled health services and non-government organisations to better respond to and treat people with drug and alcohol issues in their own communities.
 For more information about the ADAN please contact the ADAN Senior Project Officer, AH&MRC on (02) 9212-4777.